-This Meal Prep Dynamite Shrimp Sushi Bowl is a tasty way to enjoy all the flavours of your fave sushi roll.
+This Meal Prep Dynamite Shrimp Sushi Bowl is sushi deconstructed.
 The dynamite shrimp is just like the popular appetizer from PF Chang's!

 How do you make a Dynamite Shrimp sushi bowl?